Google Patent Search – A Definitive Guide for Patent Searching

 The search terms in the above strings are a switch, nonlinear, PWM, supply, parallel, analog, and converter.
 It is the use of the Boolean operators which gives it a particular structure.
 Further, the aforementioned search terms are searched in the claims (CL), title (TI), and the abstract (AB) of the patent documents.

 The use of the different search parameters is described in the subsequent sections of this article.

 The Legal status of a particular patent document is provided in “Legal Events” at the bottom portion of the page of that patent document.
 Have look at the bottom portion of the page for this link.

-This feature is so helpful in getting the legal status.
+This feature is helpful in getting the legal status of a patent.
 Otherwise one has to search the documents on websites like USPTO PAIR or Espacenet and enter the file wrapper to find the legal status.

 Google Patents Advanced Search

-Another type of search using Google Patents is the “Advanced Search”, which can be accessed using a separate link provided on the Google Patent interface, as can be seen in the following image:
+Another type of search is the “Advanced Search”, which can be accessed using a separate link provided (patents.google.com/advanced) on the Google Patents interface, as can be seen in the following image:

 As can be seen in the above image, many search fields are provided for the user to search for desired patent applications.
 Each and every search field is used differently for different kinds of searches.
-The significance of the different search fields listed and discussed below:
+The significance of the different search fields is listed and discussed below.

 ‘Search Terms’ – All the keywords to be entered here;